 - Course performance will be determined by grades and/or instructors' input. - Generally, each Ph.D. student must choose to undertake one of two oral preliminary examinations, including undergraduate and introductory graduate level material in: 1.)
 Dynamics and Control, or 2.)
 Thermal and Fluid Science.
+There is also an option for altering the exam subject matter for those that do not have undergraduate degrees in Mechanical Engineering.
+These options are outlined below.

 To prepare for the Dynamics, and Control exam, students should be thoroughly versed in undergraduate-level dynamics, system dynamics, and control.
 Students should also have taken several graduate ME courses during their first year and be prepared for questions on the subject matter in those courses.
-Examples include ME 5236 (Linear Controls), ME 280 (Advanced Dynamics of Mechanical Systems.
+Examples include ME 5236 (Linear Controls), ME 5280 (Advanced Dynamics of Mechanical Systems).
 Note that the exam will also include underlying mathematics relevant to this subject area (i.e., that used in the undergraduate courses listed above and the graduate courses you have taken).
 Note that not all of these classes are offered every year, and not all of those offered necessarily need to be taken by every student.

 To prepare for the Thermal and Fluid Science exam, students should be thoroughly versed in undergraduate-level thermodynamics, heat transfer, and fluid mechanics.
 Students should also have taken several graduate ME courses during their first year and be prepared for questions on the subject matter in those courses.
-Examples include ME 8363 (Conduction/Radiation Heat Transfer), ME 8365 (Micro/Nanoscale Energy Transport) and ME 263 (Intermediate Fluid Mechanics).
+Examples include ME 8363 (Conduction/Radiation Heat Transfer), ME 8365 (Micro/Nanoscale Energy Transport) and ME 5263 (Computational Fluid Dynamics and Multiphysics Modeling).
 Note that the exam will also include underlying mathematics relevant to this subject area (i.e., that used in the undergraduate courses listed above and the graduate courses you have taken).
 Note that not all of these classes are offered every year, and not all of those offered necessarily need to be taken by every student.